HISTORY VIDEO: Veterans Day Honors All Those Who Fought For America

 The Uniform Holiday Bill (Public Law 90-363 (82 Stat.
 250)) was signed on June 28, 1968, and was intended to ensure three-day weekends for Federal employees by celebrating four national holidays on Mondays: Washington’s Birthday, Memorial Day, Veterans Day, and Columbus Day.

-It was thought that these extended weekends would encourage travel, recreational and cultural activities and stimulate greater industrial and commercial production.
+It was thought that these extended weekends would encourage travel and recreational and cultural activities and stimulate greater industrial and commercial production.
 Many states did not agree with this decision and continued to celebrate the holidays on their original dates.

-ABOVE VIDEO: A moving tribute to our veterans from the film ‘Taking Chance’.
-(Bryan Keen video)
+ABOVE VIDEO: A moving tribute to our veterans from World War I to Afghanistan.
+(Chris Wszolek video)